PaulSinghW/Flappy-Bird/README.md

 # Flappy-Duck
-Please take a moment to look at the screenshots of the game..
+Please take a moment to look at the screenshots of the game...